 - 1 teaspoons bicarb soda

-- Add bicarb soda to syrup, stir till frothy.
+- Add bicarb soda to syrup, stir until frothy.

 By Kat – The Organised Housewife